cjsatuforc/NASA-Astronet/README.md

+# The AstroNet: A Human-Centric Network of Free-Flying Space Co-Robots
+The [AstroNet](https://www.nasa.gov/directorates/spacetech/strg/ecf2016/AstroNet.html) Simulator is developed as an extension to NASA's Astrobee simulator, where control schemes, task allocation paradigms and navigation algorithms for each of the Astrobee Robots are developed.
+ROS Kinetic is used for simulating the algorithms, and to interface with the quadcopters (representing astrobee robots in our environment).
+An interactive VR-based environment of the whole International Space Station, with the robots in it, has been implemented and can be visualized on the [Oculus Rift](https://www.oculus.com/rift/).

-# Astrobee Robot Software - Flight Software repository
+## Astrobee Robot Software - Flight Software repository

-## About

 <p>
 <img src="doc/images/astrobee.png" srcset="../images/astrobee.png 1x" title="Astrobee" align="right" style="display: inline"/>